jayant91089/itap/README.md

 cd ../
 ```
 ## Step 5: End of ITAP installation (ITAP specific)
 #### At this point you are ready to use ITAP.
-To start using ITAP, open a new terminal and navigate to the 'ittp' directory created in Step 0.
+To start using ITAP, open a new terminal and navigate to the 'catpit' directory created in Step 0.
 Then type:
 ```{r, engine='bash', count_lines}
 sh ./gap4r8/bin/gap.sh
 ```